-Hanging artwork and mirrors correctly and in the right place can be more important than the artwork itself!
+Hanging artwork and mirrors correctly can be more important than the artwork itself.

 Properly displayed, artwork and mirrors can enhance a focal point, an architectural detail, or serve as a focal point itself.

 A piece of art can stand alone or be grouped with other pieces for greater impact.

 Artwork should harmonize with the interior design, architecture, and colors in your home.

 If you're timid about pounding nails in your walls, or live in an apartment or dorm that doesn't allow nail holes, see leaning pictures and mirrors for home decorating ideas on other ways to showcase your favorite pieces.

 The most common mistakes people make when hanging artwork and mirrors: